MA, Child and Adolescent Development

 - Official Title: MA, Child and Adolescent Development

-- Format: Late-afternoon and evening classes
+- Format: Online, including asynchronous and synchronous classes

 - Units: 30, including 9 units of electives